Week 5 2021

 Director, Center for Cancer Genetics and Prevention

-Dr. Garber is the Chief of the Division of Cancer Genetics and Prevention at Dana-Farber Cancer Institute and a Professor of Medicine at Harvard Medical School.
+Dr. Garber is the Director of the Cancer Genetics and Prevention Disease Center at Dana-Farber Cancer Institute and a Professor of Medicine at Harvard Medical School.
 Dr. Garber conducts research in clinical cancer genetics, with a special focus in the genetics of breast cancer.
 She has played a major role in the development of national guidelines in cancer genetics.
 She is also a leader in research into the characteristics and treatment of triple negative or basal-like breast cancer, the most common form in women with BRCA1 mutations.
 Her translational research focuses on the evaluation of novel agents targeting DNA repair defects in breast cancer, including PARP inhibitors for treatment and prevention of breast cancer and other BRCA-associated cancers.

 Carol Fabian, MD

 KU Breast Cancer Prevention Center